Aaryan-Dev/netflix-clone/netflix-ui/README.md

 The future of this project: <br />

-* Integrate it with a Django backend
+* Integrate it with a nodeJs backend
 * Create an authentication flow
 * Add REST API endpoints for every user-related event, such as adding Netflix profiles